takisrs/google-ads-url-checker/README.md

 /***** RUNTIME VARS *****/
 /************************/
 /**
- * If the dry run of the script is enabled.
-If that's the case, the script will not submit any action.
+ * If the dry run of the script is enabled or not.
+If it is enabled, the script will not submit any action.
  */
 var DRY_RUN = true;